Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Cancer

 Unfortunately, cancer comes in many forms and affects all dogs.
 Akitas may be a little more prone to some types of cancer.
 Your veterinarian will examine your dog from nose to tail each time you come in for a visit.
-That said, if you notice a new bump on your dog, it can be beneficial to note it to your vet.
-(If your dog will tolerate it, trimming the hair over the lump with clippers can help you and your veterinary team find the mass during your visit.)
+However, if you notice a new bump on your dog, notify your vet.
+If your dog will tolerate it, trimming the hair over the lump with clippers can help you and your veterinary team find the mass during your visit.

-Osteosarcoma tends to affect medium and large-breed dogs, with Akitas among those.
-It is bone cancer.
-One common saying among veterinarians is that you’ll typically find it affecting a bone “away from the elbow or towards the knee.”
-Some dogs show signs of pain and limping, while others may present with a pathologic fracture of the affected bone.
+Osteosarcoma tends to affect medium and large-breed dogs and is a bone cancer.
+One common saying among veterinarians is that you’ll typically find it affecting a bone “away from the elbow or toward the knee.”
+Some dogs show signs of pain and limping, while others may have a pathologic fracture of the affected bone.

 Young Akita dog with anesthetic syringe before veterinary surgery